mroam/chordlifter/README.md

 # TODO:

-[ ] SuperStringTest should be sure "" empty strings don't crash out!
+[ ] SuperStringTest should be sure null and "" isEmpty( ) strings don't crash out!

 [ ] Maybe SuperString should be StringChomper with static commands for String disassembly.